OISTE/repository/OWGTMCPS.md

 ### 5.4.6  Audit collection system (internal vs. external)

-The collection systems for audit logs in OGTM is a combination of automatic and manual processes, and is executed by the appropriate operating systems, software applications, and personnel operating these systems.
+The collection systems for audit logs in OWGTM is a combination of automatic and manual processes, and is executed by the appropriate operating systems, software applications, and personnel operating these systems.

 ### 5.4.7  Notification to event-causing subject